What is a Prohibited Steps Order?

 Who can apply for a Prohibited Steps Order?

-Any parent, guardian or holder of a residence order in relation to a child can make an application for a Prohibited Steps Order.
+Any parent, guardian or holder of a child arrangement order in relation to a child can make an application for a Prohibited Steps Order.

 What we can do for you